andrewscwei/react-static-starter-kit/README.md

 5. In `/resources/`, edit the app icon and favicon regenerate the sources
   1. In `/src/static/`, replace the app icon and favicon sources
   2. Update `/src/static/manifest.json`
-6. In `/src/app.conf.ts`, edit `meta.title` and `locales` fields
+6. In `/config/app.conf.ts`, edit `meta.title`
-  1. Edit translation files in `/config/locales/` to reflect locale changes
+7. Edit translation files in `/src/locales/` to reflect locale changes
-  2. Edit `/src/routes.conf.ts` to reflect locale changes
-7. In `/src/components/Footer.tsx`, remove reference to this repository's URL
+8. In `/src/components/Footer.tsx`, remove reference to this repository's URL

 In terms of configuration and metadata, those were it.
 The remaining changes are in the individual pages in `/src/containers/` and the assets, components and state containers that they use.